 It’s probably no news to you that HIIT (high-intensity interval training) is renowned for its fat-burning and metabolism-boosting properties.
 This is due to the phenomenon that we know as “EPOC” (excess post-exercise oxygen consumption,) which you may have heard referenced as “the afterburn effect.”

-This isn’t to say that you ALWAYS have to do both, but if you want to shrink your love handles and actually gain some muscle, and don’t want to spend all day in the gym, HIIT is the go-to.
+This isn’t to say that you ALWAYS have to do both, but if you want to shrink your love handles and actually gain some muscle, and don’t want to spend all day in the gym, HIIT is the way to go.

 Studies show that HIIT is more anabolic and muscle sparing than its steady state counterpart when one is in a caloric deficit.